 Medicaid is the nation's primary way of financing and delivering community-based health and long-term services to children and adults with disabilities.
 It is the nation's largest health care program, and serves nearly 60 million low-income Americans, including an estimated 9.9 million people with disabilities.
 AUCD advocates for the maintenance of the individual entitlement to a full range of Medicaid health and long-term supports and services for all eligible children and adults with disabilities.

 On January 10 the Centers for Medicare and Medicaid Services issued a regulation that greatly strengthens access to community-based services in the Medicaid program.
+On March 20, CMS released a toolkit of materials for states and stakeholders.

 New Tool from Community Catalyst to Assess and Improve Medicaid Managed Long-Term Services and Supports